dataluscorp/browser/taskcluster/docs/config.rst

 Changing Configuration
 ----------------------

-To change Taskcluster configuration, make patches to `ci-configuration`_ or (if necessary) `ci-admin`_, using the Firefox Build System :: Task Configuration Bugzilla component.
+To change Taskcluster configuration, make patches to `ci-configuration`_ or (if necessary) `ci-admin`_, using the Datalus Build System :: Task Configuration Bugzilla component.
 Part of the landing process is for someone with administrative scopes to apply the resulting configuration.

 You can test your patches with something like this, assuming ``.`` is a checkout of the `ci-configuration`_ repository containing your changes: